 Suspect in killing of right-wing protester fatally shot during arrest

-The man, Michael Reinoehl, 48, was killed as a federal task force attempted to apprehend him in Lacey, Washington.
-The official confirmed that Reinoehl was the prime suspect in the killing of 39-year-old Aaron "Jay" Danielson, who was shot in the chest Saturday night.
+A statement from the Marshals Service confirmed that Reinoehl was wanted as a prime suspect in the killing of 39-year-old Aaron "Jay" Danielson, who was shot in the chest Saturday night, and was the subject of an arrest warrant issued by Portland police.

-Federal agents from the FBI and the U.S. Marshals Service located Reinoehl on Thursday after a warrant was issued for his arrest.
+Federal agents from the FBI and the Marshals Service located Reinoehl on Thursday after the warrant was issued.

-During the encounter, Reinoehl was shot by a law enforcement officer working on the federal task force, but the officer who opened fire was not a federal agent, the official told CBS News.
+During the encounter, Reinoehl was shot by a law enforcement officer working on the federal task force, but the officer who opened fire was not a federal agent, one official told CBS News' Clare Hymes.
 It was not immediately clear which law enforcement agency the task force member who shot Reinoehl came from.

-Reinoehl pulled a gun during the encounter, leading the task force member to shoot him, the official said.
+"The fugitive task force located Reinoehl in Olympia and attempted to peacefully arrest him," the U.S. Marshals Service said.
+"Initial reports indicate the suspect produced a firearm, threatening the lives of law enforcement officers.
+Task force members responded to the threat and struck the suspect who was pronounced dead at the scene."

+The statement said no law enforcement officers were injured during the incident.

 Reinoehl had described himself in a social media post as "100% ANTIFA," suggested the tactics of counter-protesters amounted to "warfare," and had been shot at one protest and cited for having a gun at another.